 Extreme prescription in the other eye

-Our brain fuses together the images it receives from each eye.
-By merging these images together we get a 3-dimensional view of the world and depth perception.
+Our brain fuses the images it receives from each eye.
+By merging these images we get a 3-dimensional view of the world and depth perception.

 Our brain likes it when the prescription between our two eyes is relatively close together.
 Most people have some difference in prescription between their two eyes.
-This is common, and isn’t something for most people to be concerned about.
-However, if the difference between the two eyes is greater than a certain amount, then the brain can have a hard time merging the images together, a condition called aniseikonia.
+This is common and isn’t something for most people to be concerned about.
+However, if the difference between the two eyes is greater than a certain amount, then the brain can have a hard time merging the images, a condition called aniseikonia.

 This problem arises because of the way a glasses lens magnifies or minifies, an image, depending on whether it is a farsighted or nearsighted prescription.

-That means if you are a contact lens wearer prior to your cataract surgery, you typically don’t need to worry about this.
+That means if you are a contact lens wearer before your cataract surgery, you typically don’t need to worry about this.

-However, if you have an extreme glasses prescription, and have surgery on only one eye, it is possible that you may have difficulty with your vision until your other eye has surgery.
+However, if you have an extreme glasses prescription, and have surgery on only one eye, you may have difficulty with your vision until your other eye has surgery.

 In summary, if you wear glasses and are planning to have cataract surgery, discuss this with your doctor.

 Ocular disease in the other eye

 Another scenario in which your vision in the eye that had surgery may be excellent, but you may want to avoid driving for a little while if the vision in your other eye is limited.

 As we mentioned in the last section, your brain gets used to using your two eyes together.
 If your vision in the other eye is limited, you may not immediately feel safe until you get used to your two eyes working together.

 How soon after cataract surgery can you do other activities?